Serious-Corporation/iDev/README.md

 # iDev
-This repository for apple developers
+This repository only for Apple Developers.